-(4) Using AE Form 190-1Z to donate the vehicle to the local morale, welfare, and recreation (MWR) fund in accordance with paragraph E-5 and AR 215-1.
+(4) Using AEA Form 190-1Z to donate the vehicle to the local morale, welfare, and recreation (MWR) fund in accordance with paragraph E-5 and AR 215-1.
 MWR approving officials accept donations on an individual basis.
 When donating a POV, the registrant is responsible for delivering the POV to the appropriate person or facility.

-(5) Using AE Form 190-1AD, appoint an agent to exercise any of the options in (1) through (4) above after the owner leaves.
-Only field registration stations (FRSs) are authorized to complete AE Form 190-1AD.
-Procedures for disposing of a POV by an agent are prescribed in paragraph 3-22 of the basic publication.
+(5) Using AEA Form 190-1AD, appoint an agent to exercise any of the options in (1) through (4) above after the owner leaves.
+Only field registration stations (FRSs) are authorized to complete AEA Form 190-1AD.
+Procedures for disposing of a POV by an agent are prescribed in paragraph 3-22.

 b.
 A POV must be operational (not registered as nonoperational) to be disposed of as described in a(2) above.
-Paragraph 3-8g of the basic publication provides more information.
+Paragraph 3-8g provides more information.

 c.
 Registrants will properly dispose of their POVs before leaving Germany.
 POVs will not be abandoned.
 Registrants are responsible for delivering POVs to the appropriate person or facility when donating it.
-Abandoning a POV violates German law, this publication, and AE Regulation 600-1.
+Abandoning a POV violates German law, this publication, and AEA Regulation 600-1.
 Vehicle abandonment is punishable under the Uniform Code of Military Justice (UCMJ) and may serve as the basis for adverse administrative action.
-Registrants will clear POVs before departure in accordance with the guidance in paragraph 3-21 of the basic publication.
+Registrants will clear POVs before departure in accordance with the guidance in paragraph 3-21.
 Civilians who abandon a POV are in violation of civilian misconduct regulations, which may serve as the basis for adverse administrative action.
+Units that fail to adhere to the provisions in this publication and allow an individual to depart without properly clearing will be responsible for the final disposition of the individual's vehicle and for paying associated fees.